nixworks/public/news/2010/09/25/README.md

 ##### United States
 ### [A U.S. federal court judge denies convicted murderer and rapist Albert Green's request for a stay of execution, clearing the way for California's first execution in five years. ](/news/2010/09/25/a-u-s-federal-court-judge-denies-convicted-murderer-and-rapist-albert-green-s-request-for-a-stay-of-execution-clearing-the-way-for-califor.md)
-_Context: United States, California, federal court_
+_Context: federal court, California, United States_

 ##### Pakistan International Airlines
 ### [Pakistan International Airlines Flight 782 departing from Toronto, Canada, for Karachi, Pakistan, carrying 273 passengers lands at Arlanda Airport in Stockholm, Sweden, due to a bomb threat.
 A man is taken into custody by the Swedish National Task Force and then released. ](/news/2010/09/25/pakistan-international-airlines-flight-782-departing-from-toronto-canada-for-karachi-pakistan-carrying-273-passengers-lands-at-arlanda-a.md)
-_Context: bomb threat, Pakistan, Toronto, Pakistan International Airlines, Sweden, Canadian, Stockholm, Karachi, National Task Force, Arlanda Airport_
+_Context: Karachi, National Task Force, bomb threat, Stockholm, Pakistan International Airlines, Canadian, Arlanda Airport, Toronto, Sweden, Pakistan_

 ##### American targeted killing program
 ### [The U.S. government urges a judge to dismiss a lawsuit which challenges an American targeted killing program which is currently hunting an American citizen who has no charges brought against him. ](/news/2010/09/25/the-u-s-government-urges-a-judge-to-dismiss-a-lawsuit-which-challenges-an-american-targeted-killing-program-which-is-currently-hunting-an-a.md)